watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 ## Per-Flow Encapsulation Policy
 In the SRv6 SR Source Node, which serves as the Service Classifier, packets are classified on a per-flow basis using PBR and encapsulated with SRv6 Policy.
-Therefore, the SRv6 SR Source Node should be capable of identifying packets using at least a 5-tuple or even more detailed information.
+Therefore, the SRv6 SR Source Node MUST be capable of identifying packets using at least a 5-tuple or even more detailed information.

 # Control Plane
-The Control Plane is designed as follows to satisfy Architecture Principles 2, 3, 4, 5, 6, and 7:
+The Control Plane is designed as follows to satisfy requirements 2, 3, 4, 5, 6, and 7:

 * Network Service Functions: Enable/Disable network service functions on any node within the SRv6 domain.
 * SRv6 Policy: Calculate constrained paths that achieve both SFC and QoS requirements.